Scallions are green onions. They are immature onions that have not formed a white bulb.

 - You can begin harvesting indoors or transplant seedling to the garden after the last average frost date.

-- Plant scallions in full sun.
+- Plant green onions, spring onions, and scallions in full sun.

-- Plant scallions in humus-rich, well-drained soil.
+- Plant in humus-rich, well-drained soil.
 Add aged compost to the planting bed before planting.
 You can also add a granular balanced organic fertilizer to the planting bed ahead of planting.

 - Loosen the soil several inches deep and enrich each planting hole with compost or work compost into the top several inches of soil.

-- In rainy regions or where the soil is slow to drain, plant scallions on mounded or raised beds.
+- In rainy regions or where the soil is slow to drain, plant on mounded or raised beds.
 Beds rich in organic matter will drain quickly.

-Planting and Spacing Seeds
+Planting and spacing seeds

-- Cover seeds or sets with 1/2 to 1 inch of finely work soil, vermiculite, or sand.
+- Cover seeds or sets with 1/2 to 1 inch of finely worked soil, vermiculite, or sand.
 Firm the soil to be sure the seeds make contact with the soil.
 Then lightly moisten the soil.

 - Plant sets just below the soil line and then apply a light mulch.